cecton/blog/content/posts/rust-and-riscv.md

 After my experience with the AVR microchip family (the same you use on Arduino boards) I decided to try out Rust on a RISC-V based board.
-I don't work in embedded development but most of the professional projects I saw were using either AVR either ARM-based architecture.
-As I understand the reason for that is because they are kinda industry standards and you can find PCB assemblers who provides AVR and ARM chips more easily.
-RISC-V on the other hand is relatively new (2010 according to [Wikipedia](https://en.wikipedia.org/wiki/RISC-V)) but is entirely open source which doesn't require fees to use it.
+I don't work in embedded development but most of the professional projects I saw were using either AVR or ARM-based architectures.
+As I understand the reason for that is because they are kinda industry standards and you can find PCB assemblers who provide AVR and ARM chips more easily.
+RISC-V on the other hand is relatively new (2010 according to [Wikipedia](https://en.wikipedia.org/wiki/RISC-V)) and is entirely open source.
+Unlike other instruction sets, RISC-V has no license fees attached to it.

-I had the chance to test two different chip producers for RISC-V: [SiFive](https://en.wikipedia.org/wiki/SiFive) (which actually outsource the actual manufacturing) and [GigaDevice](https://en.wikipedia.org/wiki/GigaDevice).
+I had the chance to test two different chip producers for RISC-V: [SiFive](https://en.wikipedia.org/wiki/SiFive) (which outsource the actual manufacturing) and [GigaDevice](https://en.wikipedia.org/wiki/GigaDevice).
 SiFive is what you will see on the most common development boards like the HiFive boards.
 In this article I'm using the
 [RED-V Thing Plus](https://www.sparkfun.com/products/15799) from SparkFun which has the same MCU than the
 [HiFive 1 Rev B](https://www.sifive.com/boards/hifive1-rev-b).
-One of the main advantage of the RED-V is again the
+One of the main advantage of the RED-V is the
-[Qwiic connector](https://www.sparkfun.com/qwiic) that I use in the previous article ["Rust, Arduino and Embedded Development as a Beginner: Part 1"]({{< ref "rust-and-arduino-part1" >}}).
+[Qwiic connector](https://www.sparkfun.com/qwiic) that I used in the previous article ["Rust, Arduino and Embedded Development as a Beginner: Part 1"]({{< ref "rust-and-arduino-part1" >}}).
 This allows us to connect the exact same screen
 ([Zio Qwiic OLED Display (1.5inch, 128x128)](https://www.sparkfun.com/products/15890))
 to the board and get started very qwiickly.
-It is worth mentioning that the advantage of the Qwiic connector is how easily and safely you can connect components together but not the transfer speed of the data: connection through serial is faster.
+It is worth mentioning that while the Qwiic connector makes it easy and safe to connect components together, it is not fast: connection through serial is faster.
 In this tutorial, we are going to push this I2C to its limits thanks to the very powerful FE310 microchip.